fantasticallymove/SpringBootWebSocket/README.md

-# SpringBootWebSocket_ This project is very Easy to make
+# SpringBootWebSocket_ This project is very Easy to be make
 Websocket_Spring Boot

 Using WebSocket to build an interactive web application